roman-milk/roman-milk.github.io/surrounded.md

+===

- ****** Surrounded Ch.
-03 ****** byTheTalkMan© Michelle was attacking Katie's nipple, worshiping the hard nipple with her tongue, devouring it in her mouth.
+Michelle was attacking Katie's nipple, worshiping the hard nipple with her tongue, devouring it in her mouth.
 Michelle moved forward, crawling over me so she could get better leverage at Katie's nipple.
 As Michelle moved closer, she let one hand drop down and used the other to forcing as much of Katie's breast into her mouth.
 I suddenly felt a hand snake around my cock.
 I felt this hand guiding my cock upwards, and I felt the tip of it brush against the outside of a pussy.
 Above me, Michelle's eyes slid up and met Katie's gaze.
 Suddenly, Michelle's eyes flashed a look victory at Katie, and at the same time bit down on Katie's juicy nipple.

  "Aaaaahhhh!"
 Katie screamed out, in a mixture of pain and pleasure.
 At that same moment, I felt some pressure on my cock, as I realized I would finally, blessedly, be balls-deep in a pussy momentarily.
 But of course, it was not meant to be.